Davidj361/ffmpeg-libvpx-script/README.md

 * -samesubs uses the same input for hardcoding subtitles
 * -subs uses a given file as input for hardcoding subtitles
 * -title gives a metadata title manually, normally the encoded file will take the same metadata tile or give it one from the input_file's filename
-* -altref enabled auto-altref with "-auto-alt-ref 1 -lag-in-frames 25".
-It is supposedly supposed to improve quality but there are noticeable bugs like stutters when a scene is being panned horizontally.
+* -altref enables auto-alt-ref with "-auto-alt-ref 1 -lag-in-frames 25".
+It is supposed to improve quality but there are noticeable bugs like stutters when a scene is being panned horizontally.
 * -brchange changes the target bitrate if the encoding is within 5% of the target filesize, use this if you prefer resolution over quality

 ## Configuration